West Midlands Branch

 Our branch committee meets every eight weeks, and we have two subcommittees, one leading on communication and one on events.

-How can I contribute to the West Mids.
-Branch?
+How can I contribute to the work of the West Midlands Branch?

 We are really keen to work with psychologists across our area.
 Do let us know if you want to establish a local hub, or join one of our working groups.